cmusatyalab/wireguard-tools/README.md

 python3 run.py
 ```

+The package will install the actual wireguard package after the first time you run the wizard, so be patient on that first run.

 ## Basic Usage

 After you have successfully installed the server, you can navigate to https://[IP Address] and click on "wizard".
 From here, the fastest way to setup is to type a name and click build.